 On 13 April 2018, the company's shareholders engaged the audit company, with effect from the first day of the listing of the company's shares, to perform: (i) the statutory audit of the company's accounts (including checks that the company's accounts are kept properly during the year and that accounting entries accurately reflect operations) pursuant to articles 13 and 17 of Legislative decree no. 39/2010 for the years from 2018 to 2026 in relation to the separate and consolidated financial statements and all additional related audit work; and (ii) the review of the condensed interim consolidated financial statements at 30 June of the years from 2019 to 2027.

-Deloitte & Touche S.p.A. was engaged to review the consolidated non-financial statement pursuant to Legislative decree no. 254/2016, for the years from 2020 to 2026.
+Deloitte & Touche S.p.A. was engaged to perform a limited assurance engagement on sustainability statement for the 2020-2026 period.